tblaase/CPP-Module-01/README.md

 ## About this Module

-The Scope of this Modul was to get to know C++ further and come in contact with:
+The Scope of this Module was to get to know C++ further and come in contact with:
 - Allocation (ex00 + ex01)
 - Pointer/Reference (ex03)
 - getter and setter functions (ex04)